-- 99. Swindon Borough Local Plan Policy DE1 requires high standards of design for all types of development and proposals should address the objectives of sustainable development through design principles:
+- 97. Swindon Borough Local Plan Policy DE1 requires high standards of design for all types of development and proposals should address the objectives of sustainable development through design principles:

 - a) Context and character

 - b) Layout, form and function

 - c) Amenity

 - d) Quality of the public realm.

-- 100. Policy DE1 is supported by the Swindon Design Toolkit.
+- 98. Policy DE1 is supported by the Swindon Design Toolkit.
 Policy DE2 sets out detailed methods to encourage new development to be as carbon neutral as possible and it is suggested that the CNDP does not therefore need to consider this.

-- 101. Swindon Borough Local Plan Policy TR2 requires parking provision including secure cycle and motorcycle parking to be provided in accordance with the Council's adopted parking standards.
+- 99. Swindon Borough Local Plan Policy TR2 requires parking provision including secure cycle and motorcycle parking to be provided in accordance with the Council's adopted parking standards.

-- 102. Swindon Borough Local Plan Policy EN5: Landscape Character and Historic Landscape protects the intrinsic character, diversity and local distinctiveness of landscape and requires the design of development and materials to be sympathy with the North Wessex Downs Area of Outstanding Natural Beauty (AONB) is a nationally recognised area of landscape protection.
-Proposals within the Borough which are within and or abuts the North Wessex Downs AONB must accord with relevant criteria set out in the AONB Management Plan and paragraph 132 of the NPPF.
+- 100. Swindon Borough Local Plan Policy EN5: Landscape Character and Historic Landscape protects the intrinsic character, diversity and local distinctiveness of landscape and requires the design of development and materials to be in sympathy with the North Wessex Downs Area National Landscape which is a nationally recognised area of landscape protection.
+Proposals within the Borough which are within and or abuts the North Wessex Downs National Landscape must accord with relevant criteria set out in the AONB Management Plan 2019-2024 and paragraph 132 of the NPPF 2024 (or any subsequent documents).

-- 103. The North Wessex Downs Management Plan sets out a planning and management approach to the North Wessex Downs.
+- 101. The North Wessex Downs Management Plan 2019-2024 sets out a planning and management approach to the North Wessex Downs.

-- 104. Swindon Borough Local Plan Policy EN10 states that Swindon Borough's historic environment shall be sustained and enhanced.
+- 102. Swindon Borough Local Plan Policy EN10 states that Swindon Borough's historic environment shall be sustained and enhanced.
 This includes all heritage assets including historic buildings, conservation areas, historic parks and gardens, landscape and archaeology.

-- 105. Chiseldon Parish Council engaged AECOM to prepare Chiseldon Design Codes and Guidance (2023).
+- 103. Chiseldon Parish Council engaged AECOM to prepare Chiseldon Design Codes and Guidance (2023).
 This document accompanies the CNDP and should be considered by all applicants when designing their schemes.
 The following codes are considered by the Town Council to be of particular importance:

-- BF02 amount of enclosure
+- BF02 Amount of Enclosure

-- BF03 building density
+- BF03 Building Density

-- BF05 Modifying extensions
+- BF05 Modifying Extensions

-- BF07 style and materials
+- BF07 Style and Materials

-- SU01 low carbon homes
+- SU01 Low Carbon Homes

 - SU02 Solar Panels

-- SU03 permeable surfaces
+- SU03 Permeable Surfaces

-106. Thames Water has requested that the following text be included in the CNDP:
+104. Thames Water has requested that the following text be included in the CNDP: